 FOXY – As in, “aren’t these vintage aprons foxy!?!”
 Not only are they adorable, but they were MY GRANDMOTHER’S, and now they’re mine!!!

 Last week, my mom was in New Jersey, for my great aunt and uncle’s 50th wedding anniversary.
 She was sharing my blog with our family out there to show off Henry’s video.
 Well, my Great-Aunt Betty saw my Apronista post, and the next day she gave these gems to my mother to bring home to me!!
 How great is that!!

 These are both so cute!!
 The black and white one is trimmed with rick-rack, and the towel is attached with snaps, so you can take it off after you’re done cooking, and look cute when your guests arrive!
 And the white one trimmed in red just has the cutest neckline!! **SWOON!** I love them both!!

 (click for best view)

-FOXY – As in, “That Henry is a foxy little one, isn’t he?”
+FOXY – As in, “That Mr. H is a foxy little one, isn’t he?”